Frequently Asked Questions by Parents

 How does the boarding house work?

-Boys and girls sleep in separate buildings.
-However, sports and activities are mixed.
 In Rolle, students are split into Juniors (until age 12) and Seniors (13 onwards).
-The main difference is an earlier bedtime and the possibility of doing different activities as well as living in different buildings.
+The main difference is an earlier bedtime and the possibility of doing different activities over the weekend as well as living in different buildings.

 What are the rooms like?